UST-QuAntiL/qc-atlas/docs/dev/writing-tests.md

 }
 ```

-If you inherit from the `AtlasDatabaseTestBase` class a test will only be executed if you have a local postgres instance.
+If you inherit from the `AtlasDatabaseTestBase` class a test will only be executed if you have a local PostgreSQL instance.

-Please be aware that running these tests locally, when postgres is available, all your previous entries in the database will be dropped.
+Please be aware that running these tests locally, when PostgreSQL is available, all your previous entries in the database will be dropped.

 ## Writing Controller tests